wizards-of-lua/wizards-of-lua/docs/configuration-file.md

 * **showAboutMessage**: defines, whether the mod's about message is shown to new users when they log into the server.
 Please note, that until the next server restart the about message is only shown once to each user.
 * **luaLibDirHome**: defines the relative or absolute location of the home of all Lua library directories.
-This directory is parent to the shared libs and all user-specific library directories.
+This directory is parent to the shared lib and all user-specific library directories.
+For more information about this value please have a look into the [tutorial about importing Lua files](/tutorials/importing_lua_files).

 ### Wizard
 This function adds a player-specific configuration.